Facilities at the Physical Hub

 a.
 Gas Chromatography

-Gas Chromatography diagram Gas chromatography is an analytical technique applicable to gas, liquid and solid samples, thus offering the possibility to separate and quantify each component of a mixture of compounds.
+Gas chromatography is an analytical technique applicable to gas, liquid and solid samples, thus offering the possibility to separate and quantify each component of a mixture of compounds.
 Typically, the sample solution is injected into the instrument, wherein it is transported into a column (separation tube) by a gas stream (carrier gas).
 The various components are separated inside the column.
 The detector measures the quantity of the components that exit the column.
-Gas Chromatography diagram 2 While measuring a sample with an unknown concentration, a standard sample with known concentration first is injected into the instrument.
+While measuring a sample with an unknown concentration, a standard sample with known concentration first is injected into the instrument.
 The data obtained enables the identification and quantification of the components present in the sample.

 b.
 Agilent GCMS